Safe Boot: Booting Linux Safely

 tpm2-attest are (early versions of) those tools!

-- TPM2 Remote Attestation for accessing network resources
+- TPM2 Remote Attestation protocol for accessing network resources

 - Source code